cybersecgeek/Constantine_Homework_UCI-IRV-CYBER-PT-03-2020-U-C/Week_14_HW/Week_14_HW.md

 21. What was the response status code?

+200 OK

 22. Was the response encrypted or unencrypted?

+ NOPE

 23. Does this response have a user session associated to it?

+Yup.
+There is an acctive cookie wth a sessionID [ - Set-Cookie: SessionID=5 ]

 24. What kind of content is likely to be in the [page content] response body?

+ code that renders the body of the page.

 25. If your class covered security headers, what security request headers have been included?

+HTTP Strict Transport Security (HSTS) ??

 #### Monoliths and Microservices